There aren't any images for this school. Be the first to show your picture to thousands of people!

 Financial Aid

-Through the school’s provisional recognition by the US Department of Education, the California Healing Arts College is eligible for disbursing federal student financial aid.
+Through the school’s provisional recognition by the US Department of Education, the College is eligible for disbursing federal student financial aid.
 The school encourages students to submit their Free Application for Federal Student Aid (FAFSA) form as early as possible to be considered, as many forms of federal aid are allocated on a first-come, first-served basis.

-Specifically, the California Healing Arts College (and hence its students) is entitled to participation in the following federal financial aid programs: Federal Pell Grants, Federal Parent Loans to Undergraduate Students, Federal Family Education Loans, and Federal Supplemental Educational Opportunity Grants.
+Eligible students can benefit from Federal Pell Grants, Federal Parent Loans to Undergraduate Students, Federal Family Education Loans, and Federal Supplemental Educational Opportunity Grants.

 The school has conventions for alternative loans with a handful of private organizations, including Sallie Mae and Educaid.